iprajwolneupane/website_performance_analyzer/README.md

 ## Deploy on Vercel

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

+> **Note:**
+>
+> - This application is deployed on Vercel.
+> - The UI was designed with Vercel v0 AI.
+> - The project was developed using the Cursor AI IDE.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.